James Reid (actor)

-Robert James Reid (born 11 May 1993) is a Filipino actor and singer.
+Robert James Reid (born 11 May 1993) is an Australian-born Filipino actor and singer.
 He came into prominence for his leading role in the film Diary ng Panget (2014).
 Reid has since starred in Filipino movies such as Talk Back and You're Dead (2014), Para sa Hopeless Romantic (2015), This Time (2016) and Never Not Love You (2018).
-He also starred in the Philippine TV series Good Vibes (2011), On the Wings of Love (2015–16), and Till I Met You (2016–17).
+He also played starring roles in Philippine television dramas including Good Vibes (2011), On the Wings of Love (2015–16), Till I Met You (2016–17), and Someone, Someday (2026).

 Reid is popularly referred to as the country's “Multimedia Prince” by multiple media outlets and has bagged a FAMAS Award, an MTV Europe Music Award and two SBS Pop Asia Awards.
 He has released two studio albums: Palm Dreams (2017) and lovescene: (2022), both self-produced under his own record label, Careless; and three EPs: We Are Whatever (2011) with Bret Jackson, James Reid (2013) and Reid Alert (2015).

 Early life

-Reid was born in Sydney, Australia, on 11 May 1993 to an English Australian father, Robert Malcolm Reid and a Filipino mother, Maria Aprilyn Marquinez.
+Robert James Reid was born in Sydney, Australia, on 11 May 1993 to an English Australian father, Robert Malcolm Reid and a Filipino mother, Maria Aprilyn Marquinez.
 He has four half-brothers and two half-sisters from his father's side (including model Lauren Reid), and one half-sister from his mother's side.
 His parents separated when he was two years old, and Reid lived in Australia until he was fifteen.
 With his father, Reid moved to the Philippines due to financial issues.
 Reid has stated before that he found it difficult to adjust to his new life in the Philippines, especially due to the different academic and social skills required, as well as language difficulties.
 Back in Australia, he was a gymnast and swimmer.
 He was enrolled in Makati Science High School, but his father enrolled him in Karabar High School Distance Education Centre, an Australian distance-learning center located in Karabar, New South Wales, Australia.